appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/refresh-oauth-tokens.md

 ```

 </dd>

-3. Create a new JS Object from the JS tab and add a function to refresh the token, like:
+3. Create a new JS Object from the JS tab and create a function to generate an access token.

 <dd>

-*Example:*

-Create a function named `verifyAccessToken` checks if the access token is still valid.
-If it's about to expire, another function, `refreshAccessToken`, automatically fetches a new token in the background.
-This ensures that users won't face interruptions while using the app, and their access remains secure and up-to-date.

 ```js
 export default {